This Commons Library Briefing Paper looks at the Broadcasting (Radio Multiplex Services) Bill 2016-17.Jump to full report >>

-The Broadcasting (Radio Multiplex Services) Bill 2016-17 is a Private Members’ Bill, introduced by Kevin Foster.
-The Bill had its first reading on 4 July 2016.
-It will have its second reading on 13 January 2017.
+The Broadcasting (Radio Multiplex Services) Bill 2016-17 is a Private Members’ Bill, introduced by Kevin Foster on 4 July 2016.
+The Bill had its second reading on 13 January 2017.
+It was not amended in Public Bill Committee (31 January) and will have its remaining stages on 3 February 2017.

 The Department for Culture, Media and Sport (DCMS) is supporting the Bill and has prepared Explanatory Notes.

 In the UK, Digital Audio Broadcasting (DAB) radio services are broadcast as “multiplexes”.
 This means that sound signals from a number of individual radio stations are combined together and transmitted as digital data.

 At present, up to 400 local commercial and community radio stations are not carried on the DAB digital radio platform.
 This is the problem that the Bill seeks to address.